 Think about your target audience first and then decide what is that they all would be interested in (i.e. hint, hint – money!!).
 Additionally, the prize should be motivating enough, so giving out $5 won’t get you much participation.

 You want as many people to participate as possible, so keep your contest simple.
 This means simple idea, simple rules, and simple execution.
 Considering that the outcome is highly uncertain (you may win, but maybe not), most people will not want to spend more than few minutes on something that may not work out.

 #4: Be catchy, creative, original!

 Entertain, create interest and excite!
 Think about something fun that your target audience is likely to participate in or identify with.
-Even if the idea is not that original (i.e. asking for wedding pics for wedding themed fan page), you can introduce it in a fun, creative way that will encourage people to participate (i.e. creating collection of love birds)!
+Even if the idea is not that original (i.e. asking for wedding pics for wedding-themed fan page), you can introduce it in a fun, creative way that will encourage people to participate (i.e. creating a collection of lovebirds)!
 Simply have fun with it!